BUSH222/pioneer-mini-controller/README.md

     - LPS: Shows the X Y Z position of the drone using dead reckoning.
 Can be inaccurate on long flights.

 ## Code structure
-The code is divided into 2 packages (core and ui) and the main.py file **Core**
+The code is divided into 2 packages (core and ui) and the main.py file.
+### Core
-This package contains the basic functionality to control the drone
+This package contains the basic functionality to control the drone:
 - app_state.py contains the current state of flight.
 It features a singleton class AppState.
 - camera_controller.py contains the logic for displaying the live video feed, as well as recording video and taking pictures
 - drone_controller.py contains everything needed to control the drone. connect_to_drone connects the application to the drone, set_led updates the drone's LEDs, toggle_arm arms and disarms the drone's propellers, takeoff and land make the drone take off and land (currently buggy, will fix later), control_mainloop is a function that controls the drone's flight in a separate thread.
 - helper.py contains some functions for helping the app run.
 It features asynchronous wrappers, the filename generation function for recording video and taking pictures, and set_control_mode function for toggling between manual and stabilized control.
 - pioneer_extensions contains a monkey patch to pioneer_sdk's Pioneer class for manual control.

-**UI**
+### UI
 This package deals with the app's interface.
 - input_handlers.py contains the handle_key_input function, which maps the key presses to the appropriate drone controls.
 - layout.py contains the draw_layout which draws everything on screen.
 - misc.py contains the preload_camera_feed function, which fills the camera view with dummy data on startup (the fancy pattern you see), and the update_menubar function, which updates the menu bar periodically in a separate thread.
 - resize.py contains the logic to resize the navbar, as well as the screen.

-**main.py**
+### main.py
 This is the main file of the application.
 - It first starts a thread in which all asynchronous actions are performed
 - After that it draws the main window and registers keypress handlers
 - Then it starts the background threads for controlling the drone and updating the menu bar.
 - Finally, it configures the main window a bit and starts dearpygui.

+### misc
+This folder contains other files used for testing purposes.
+It contains the images used in this readme, the dearpygui's demo, and a file to find out what numbers are mapped to what keys.

 ## Contributing Guidelines